 The meccano is now decomposed into a coarse and valid hexahedral mesh by an appropriate subdivision of initial cuboids.
-Then, we build a coarse tetrahedral mesh by splitting each hexahedron into six tetrahedra [17].
+Then, we build a coarse tetrahedral mesh by splitting each hexahedron into six tetrahedra [6].
 For this purpose, it is necessary to define a main diagonal on each hexahedron and corresponding diagonal on its faces.
-For an example of the subdivision of a cube, see Figure 1(a).
+For an example of the subdivision of a cube, see Figure 2(a).
 In order to get a conforming tetrahedral mesh, all hexahedra are subdivided in the same way, maintaining compatibility between the diagonal of their faces.
 The resulting initial mesh τ_1 can be introduced in ALBERTA since it verifies the imposed restrictions about topology and structure.
-The user can introduce in the code the necessary number of recursive global bisections [17] for fixing a uniform element size in the whole initial mesh.
-Three consecutive global bisections for a cube are presented in Figures 1 (b), (c) and (d).
-The resulting mesh of Figure 1(d) contains 8 cubes similar to the one shown in Figure 1(a).
-Obviously, the quality of the resulting tetrahedral mesh.
+The user can introduce in the code the necessary number of recursive global bisections [6] for fixing a quasi-uniform element size in the whole initial mesh.
+Three consecutive global bisections for a cube are presented in Figures 2 (b), (c) and (d).
+The resulting mesh of Figure 2(d) contains 8 cubes similar to the one shown in Figure 2(a).
+Obviously, the quality of the resulting tetrahedral mesh is directly related to the quality of the previous hexahedral mesh.
 Therefore, although the ideal case is the subdivision of the cuboids into cubes, it is not always possible.